mohclips/k5-ansible-modules/README.md

 Initially see the test cases for really simple invocation.

+Use my other repo to see a working example:  https://github.com/mohclips/k5-ansible-infra

 ### openrc

 Set the following if you wish, this is the easiest way and compatible with the env vars of the OpenStack CLI comand.